BoiteAKlou/boiteaclou.github.io/_posts/2019-03-16-HackTheBox-Carrier.md

 ![Carrier box]({{ "/assets/2019-03-16/carrier-box.png" | absolute_url }} "Carrier Box")

-Carrier was a very interesting box where a web command injection gave access to a BGP router.
-After some BGP Hijacking magic, it was possible to retrieve the FTP credentials of a rich Nigerian Prince, which allowed us to read the flag stored on this FTP server...
+Carrier was a very interesting box where a **web command injection** gave access to a **BGP router**.
+After some **BGP Hijacking** magic, it was possible to retrieve the FTP credentials of a rich Nigerian Prince, which allowed us to read the flag stored on this FTP server...
  <!--excerpt-->

 ## Table of Contents